ie-safebank/safebank-fe/docs/entity-relationship-diagram.md

   - `account_number`: A unique number used for transactions and external references.
   - `balance`: The current monetary value in the account.
 This attribute tracks the user's funds and is frequently updated during transactions.
   - `currency`: Specifies the currency type (e.g., USD, EUR) associated with the account, allowing support for multi-currency systems.
-  - `status`: Represents whether the account is active, inactive, or closed.
+  - `status`: Represents whether the account is active, or not.
   - `created_at`: Records the timestamp when the account was created, useful for auditing and history tracking.
-  - `country`: Indicates the account's country, which might differ from the user's residence in certain cases (e.g., offshore accounts).
+  - `country`: Indicates the account's country.
   - `username` (Foreign Key): Links each account to a specific user by referencing the `username` attribute in the **Users** table.

 - **Context and Relationships**: